Call This Bernie Sanders Phone Sex Hotline & You WON'T Be Disappointed

 Fresh off the heels of Sanders' win in New Hampshire and success in Iowa, the videos are meant to excite a base of young people who could care less about "typical" political ads and get them to educate their friends about climate change, healthcare, and other issues.

-If any of this sounds familiar, it's because Schaefer was in the news very recently for another Sanders-related project: (in a whispery voice) Bérnié, the People’s Perfume.
+If any of this sounds familiar, it's because Schaefer was in the news very recently for another Sanders-related project: (in a whispery voice) Bérnié, The People’s Perfume.
 Featuring a cap that is actually the top of a Bernie Sanders Bobblehead, it's an "ad" for a (fake) luxury perfume featuring young people romping around on the beach acting seductive, while destroying their student loan bills and medical invoices.

 So, what are you waiting for?
 Call now.
 And read our interview with Schaefer ahead, in which she discusses her inspirations, whether this is the future of political ads, and more.